 - The gain from the deemed sale is taxed as an excess distribution received on the qualification date. - The basis of the stock is increased by the gain recognized.
 The manner in which the basis adjustment is made depends on whether the shareholder is a direct or indirect shareholder.
-See Regulations section 1.1291-10(f). - The new holding period of the stock begins on the qualification date. - The election may be made for stock on which the shareholder will realize a loss, but that loss cannot be recognized.
+See Regulations section 1.1291-10(f). - Solely for purposes of applying the PFIC rules, the shareholder's holding period of the stock begins on the qualification date. - The election may be made for stock on which the shareholder will realize a loss, but that loss cannot be recognized.
 In addition, there is no basis adjustment for a loss. - After the deemed sale, the PFIC becomes a pedigreed QEF with respect to the shareholder.